localstack/localstack.github.io/README.md

 Pushing to `main` will trigger a github actions workflow that deploys the website via the `gh-pages` branch to github pages.

+## Best Practices

+Please follow these best practices here:

+- Every image should be of `.webp` form apart from `.svg` and `.gif` and favicons images.
+So make sure to use the `.webp` version of the image.